Just a short walk from the white sandy beach at Farr Bay you will find a hidden gem of a Museum housed in the former parish church of St Columba.

 Located in the ancient province of Strathnaver, scene of some of the most brutal acts of the Highland Clearances, it is unsurprising that this is the main story told by the Museum.
 In fact it was from the very pulpit which dominates the centre of the Museum that the Rev. David Mackenzie was obliged to read out the eviction notices to his congregation.

-The building’s association with the Highland Clearances did not end in 1819, as it was within the church that the Napier Commission heard evidence from the people of north Sutherland in 1883.
-The Napier Commission resulted in significant improvements to the lives of crofters and other small tenants.
+The Napier Commission heard evidence from the people of north Sutherland in 1883 which led to significant improvements to the lives of crofters and other small tenants.